 Wendy Marie Laybourn

 Wendy M. Laybourn is a PhD candidate in sociology at the University of Maryland, College Park.
-Her research centers around racial ideology and racial and ethnic identity.
+Her research centers around racial and ethnic identity development.
 Specifically, she focuses on the effect of popular culture (e.g., music, movies, social media) and/or raced institutions (e.g., family structures, Greek letter organizations) on racial and ethnic identity.
-Her dissertation research examines the effects of ideologies about race, family, and national belonging on Korean adoptee socialization, racialization, and lived experiences and the relationship to their racial, ethnic, and adoptee identity formation.
+Her dissertation research examines the effects of ideologies about race, family, and national belonging on Korean adoptee identity formation.
 In doing so, she draws upon an online survey (n=107), in-depth interviews (n=37), and participant observation (18 months).

 In addition to her dissertation research, Wendy, along with a co-author, has a book manuscript (under contract) which examines racial identity formation and racial boundary making among non-Black members of historically Black Greek letter organizations.

 Presently, Wendy serves as the graduate student coordinator for the Department of Sociology's Critical Race Initiative.